yaafiwputraa/resnet18-pneumonia-detector/README.md

 3. **ROC Curve**: Displays the trade-off between sensitivity and specificity
 4. **Precision-Recall Curve**: Shows the trade-off between precision and recall
 5. **Prediction Visualization**: Sample images with predictions and confidence scores
-6. **GradCAM Visualization**: Heatmaps showing which regions of the X-ray influenced the model's decision

 ## Customization